metafacture/metafacture-tutorial/docs/02_Introduction_into_Metafacture-Flux.md

 **→ read → decode → transform → encode → write →**

-This process chain transforms incoming data.
+This process chain transforms incoming data in distinct steps.
 Each step can be done by one or a combination of multiple modules.
 Modules are small tools that do parts of the complete task we want to do.